nathan-fiscaletti/parameterparser/Examples.md

 });

 // Create a new uniadic closure with regular parameter.
-// This will make any parameter passed to this prefix closure only take
+// This will make any parameter passed to the associated closure only take
 // the next parameter (or the next few, depending on the number of arguments
 // in the closure definition) as (an) argument(s), and not care where the next
 // prefix is in the list of arguments.